 This article explains the most effective process we’ve seen for building a winning entry-level cybersecurity resume.
-On a related note, we also cover our master list of cybersecurity interview questions and answers and our tips for cybersecurity interview success in these articles.
+On a related note, we also cover our tips for cybersecurity interview success in this article.
 Good luck!

 When many of us start our cybersecurity careers, we focus so much on the certifications we’re trying to earn and the education we’re acquiring that we sometimes forget to focus on our resumes, and how well they represent our new skills to potential employers.
 Resumes are a challenge because there are is no textbook “right” way to write a resume, and employers will never give you honest feedback on your resume and why they didn’t hire you.
 The best resume is the one that gets you hired, and I have developed a resume template that has resulted in dozens of my students getting hired into a technical job very quickly.